radzek15/radzek15/README.md

 <h1 align="center">Hi 👋, I'm Radomir</h1>
 <h3 align="center">I am an enthusiastic freelance web developer and a computer science student at the University of Economics in Krakow.
-Moreover, my passion extends to the realms of DevOps and Cybersecurity, where I explore and delve into intriguing topics</h3>
+Moreover, my passion extends to the realms of DevOps and Machine Learning, where I explore and delve into intriguing topics</h3>

 - 🔭 I’m currently working on Django project **CodeGen**.
 I am very fascinated by this project and have very high hopes for it.